 - ITIL Expert Level

-Here, we are primarily discussing the merits of ITIL Foundation Level as compared with PMP for any project management professional.
-To begin with, the foundation level imparts the knowledge of fundamental principles and concepts related to ITIL Service Life cycle.
+Here, we are discussing the merits of ITIL Foundation Level as compared with PMP for any project management professional.
+The foundation level imparts the knowledge of fundamental principles and concepts related to the ITIL Service Life cycle.

-It helps them become acquainted with the basic ideas of ITIL methodology and get started in the right direction.
+It helps them become familiar with the basic ideas of ITIL methodology and keep going in the right direction.

-Professionals require at least 7,500 hours or 4,500 hours of documented project management experience depending on if they have a secondary-level diploma or a 4 year bachelor’s degree or its global equivalent respectively.
-In addition to that, 35 PDUs or Professional Development Units have to be earned by a professional through a contact learning program.
+Professionals require at least 7,500 hours or 4,500 hours of documented project management experience, depending on if they have a secondary-level diploma or a 4-year bachelor’s degree or its global equivalent, respectively.
+In addition, through a contact learning program a professional must earn 35 PDUs or Professional Development Units.

-For ITIL Foundation Level, there is no such eligibility criterion in terms of qualification or work experience for aspiring candidates.
-It can be a good choice of certification for IT professionals or business managers.
+For ITIL Foundation Level, there is no eligibility criterion for qualification or work experience for aspiring candidates.
+Moreover, it can be a good certification choice for IT professionals or business managers.

-With almost no prerequisites, it is evident that it is difficult to consider ITIL Foundation Level certification on par with PMP and in fact, it may not be fair to compare them as competing certifications, speaking in terms of professional experience.
+With almost no prerequisites, it is evident that it is difficult to consider ITIL Foundation Level certification on par with PMP.
+Comparing them as competing certifications regarding professional experience may not be fair.

-However, it is the certification path which ITIL Foundation Level opens up for professionals which holds greater significance.
+However, the certification path that the Level opens up for professionals holds greater significance.

-Going a step further, it may be a good idea for someone holding a PMP to opt for ITIL Foundation Level certification which would not only help gain a basic understanding of IT service management, but also help earn a good number of PDUs required to retain the PMP certification.
+Going a step further, it may be a good idea for someone holding a PMP to opt for this Level of certification.
+It would help gain a basic understanding of IT service management and also help earn a good number of PDUs required to retain the PMP certification.

-Any PMP is required to earn 60 PDUs within 3 years to be able to retain the certification and going in for ITIL Foundation Level would help get 17-25 PDUs depending on the education provider.
+Any PMP should earn 60 PDUs within 3 years to retain the certification.
+Depending on the education provider, they should go for ITIL Foundation Level to get 17-25 PDUs.

 Making the Hard Choice:

-It may be made clear at the outset that any project management professional who has nothing to do with IT industry can safely stay away from ITIL.
+At the outset, it may be clear that any project management professional in the non-IT industry also can safely stay away from ITIL.

-However, as discussed above, ITIL Foundation would be a good choice for professionals holding a PMP and interested in learning more about IT service management.
+However, this would be a good choice for PMP professionals who wants to learn IT service management.

-Having said that, it may also be useful to keep in mind which certification is more valued and favored by leading employers in your geographical location.
+Having said that, it may also be useful to remember which certification is more valued and favored by leading employers in your location.

 Combining ITIL & PMP Methodologies:

-Additionally, someone in IT industry aspiring to be a project manager either within IT industry or elsewhere would definitely benefit from earning a PMP.
+Additionally, someone in the IT industry aspiring to be a project manager within or elsewhere would benefit from earning a PMP.

-To sum it up, although ITIL and PMP represent two completely different methodologies which find application in different industry-based contexts, they do have their areas of overlapping functionalities.
+To summarize, ITIL and PMP represent two completely different methodologies that find application in different industry-based contexts.
+They do have their areas of overlapping functionalities.

-This is because a synergistic combination of these approaches would not only help manage individual projects better and improve service management but would ultimately lead to creation of value-driven services both within the finite scope of a project and in the organizational service management as a whole.
+This is because a synergistic combination of these approaches would not only help manage individual projects better and improve service management.
+This would ultimately lead to the creation of value-driven services within the project and the organizational service management.